Pence gets a puppy

 And Al Gore and family had Shiloh and Daisy.

 When George H.W.
-Bush was vice president, his cocker spaniel, Fred, lived at the Naval Observatory.
+Bush was vice president, his cocker spaniel, Fred, lived at the Naval Observatory:

-The Trump family does not, as yet, have pets, so there are no sightings like we used to sometimes have of the Obama's Bo and Sunny, the playful Portuguese water dogs that were often the stars of the family Christmas card.
+President Donald Trump's family does not have pets as of yet, so there are no sightings like we used to sometimes have of the Obama's Bo and Sunny, the playful Portuguese water dogs that were often the stars of the family Christmas card.

 But thanks to Pence, we at least get to feast our eyes on Harley, who is already getting used to the perks of being a VIP d-o-g.